GoreliSuhar1/fpe-abbie-live-wallpaper/README.md

 ## How to use
 * **Linux:** Download the original `FPE_Abbie_Park_Idle_Rain.mp4` and use it with your favorite wallpaper manager (like `mpvpaper` or `linux-wallpaperengine`) or as a background for your SDDM theme.
-* **Windows:** Subscribe to the wallpaper directly via the Steam Wallpaper Engine link above.
+* **Windows:** Subscribe to the wallpaper directly via the Steam Wallpaper Engine link above or download video file and use different software for live wallpapers.